TetianaDubovyk/capstone/README.md

 The arguments to the `render_associated_cards` function is the response from the fetch function (wine cards) and the country name.
 It will create a carousel container at the bottom of the page with the associated wine cards.
 If the amount of the associated cards is higher then 3 items, it will create an animated chevron-down icon to hide them away.
-Clicking on the chevron will expand the container to show all the available cards and the chevron-down icon will be replased with chevron-up icon, which when clicked, will collapse the container back to 3 items (to previous appearance, view??).
+Clicking on the chevron will expand the container to show all the available cards and the chevron-down icon will be replaced with chevron-up icon, which when clicked, will collapse the container back to 3 items (to previous appearance, view??).
 Click on the wine from the carousel will open a single wine page for the chosen  wine.